HerrHase/tellme-bot/README.md

 # tellme-bot

-Small bot to handle Webhooks, Parse and Send them with Xmpp.
-This is a Prototype and only exists because [Kuma](https://github.com/louislam/uptime-kuma) offers no Notifications for Xmpp.
+Simple Bot to receive Webhooks, parse and send them as Message to a XMPP-account.
+The idea result from the missing support of [Kuma](https://github.com/louislam/uptime-kuma) for sending Notifications with XMPP.

 ## Install